Tracey McLellan

 Tracey Lee McLellan (born 20 May 1970) is a New Zealand politician.
-In 2020 she was elected as a Member of Parliament in the House of Representatives for the Labour Party.
+From 2020 to 2023, she was a Member of Parliament in the House of Representatives for the Labour Party.
+In 2024, she re-entered parliament after the resignation of fellow Labour List MP Rino Tirikatene.

 Early life

-McLellan was born in Sydney Australia in May 1970, before moving to Southland, where she grew up in a state house.
+McLellan was born in Sydney, Australia in May 1970, before moving to Southland, where she grew up in a state house.
 Her mother was disabled and unable to work.
 McLellan moved to Christchurch in 2002.
-McLellan has a PhD in Psychology from the University of Canterbury and worked in academic psychology specializing in sports injuries and concussion, as a research scientist at the University of Canterbury.
+McLellan has a master's degree from Massey University, and a PhD in psychology from the University of Canterbury and worked in academic psychology specialising in sports injuries and concussion, as a research scientist at the University of Canterbury.
 Later she became a union organiser for the New Zealand Nurses Organisation.